sroziewski/spring-boot-chat/README.md

 # spring-boot-chat in Docker
-Web App working with JMS API Apache ActiveMQ 5.15 working on Spring Boot Framework 5 and Primefaces 7
+Demo WebApp working with JMS API Apache ActiveMQ 5.15 working on Spring Boot Framework 5 and Primefaces 7

 ## Instructions